litestar-org/litestar/docs/usage/logging.rst

         logging_config=logging_config,
     )

-The above example is the same as using logging without the litestar LoggingConfig.
+The above example is the same as using logging without the Litestar :class:`~litestar.logging.config.LoggingConfig`

 .. code-block:: python